Hesham-Hassan9/API-Assignment/Activity_3_Testing_of_the_application.md

                        (2-5)

-    As you can see in the pictures from (2-2) to (2-25) the axios and boot packages are imported and with each installed package
+    As you can see in the pictures from (2-2) to (2-5) the axios and bootstrap packages are imported and used each installed package.

 * Third thing we check if getLocFun function will work: